 As the seasons change, the Bee Hummingbird will move within short distances.
 The purpose of this movement is to locate high-quality nectar for feeding.

 The Bee Hummingbird also has the smallest bird nest, which is no surprise.
 Also, the eggs of the female Bee Hummingbirds are about the size of a coffee bean.
 However, despite being the smallest bird in the world, it plays a not insignificant part in the ecosystem.

-Whereas not the smallest bird in the world, the Goldcrest is the smallest bird in Europe with an average weight of 6 g and length at about 9 cm.
+Whereas not the smallest bird in the world, the Goldcrest is the smallest bird in Europe, with an average weight of 6 g and a length of about 9 cm.
 Goldcrests have a grey-green color on their bodies with yellow and black stripes on their heads.
-These species appear in European folktale as the king of birds, and their golden crowns showcase this.
+These species appear in European folktales as the king of birds, and their golden crowns showcase this.
 Goldcrests’ wings spread to around 13.5 to 15.5 cm wide.

 They may require minimal resources, unlike larger birds, and have adaptive features for survival.
 For instance, Goldcrest's beak is very thin.
 This makes it easy for the bird to access food in small spots.
 Like the world’s smallest bird, the Goldcrest also feeds on insects.
 Goldcrests feed on things like spiders, bugs, caterpillars, and moth eggs.